iOS 16 Has a Fun iPhone Tool That Lets You Cut Out People, Pets and Things From Photos Instantly

 This story is part of WWDC 2022, CNET's complete coverage from and about Apple's annual developers conference.

-Apple's iOS 16 will bring a lot of new features to the iPhone like editable Messages and a customizable lock screen.
+On Sept.
+7, Apple will hold its annual fall event where we expect the iPhone 14 to be announced.
+We should also learn when iOS 16 will officially be released.
+Apple's iOS 16 brings a lot of new features to the iPhone, including editable Messages and a customizable lock screen.
 But the feature that truly grabbed my attention during WWDC 2022 is all about photography, despite taking up less than 15 seconds of the event.

 The feature hasn't been given a name, but here's how it works: You tap and hold on a photo to separate a picture's subject, like a person, from the background.
 And if you keep holding, you can then "lift" the cutout from the photo and drag it into another app to post, share or make a collage, for example.